School buses by country: Korea Road Traffic Law Policy

 First, it applies to the local police station and obtains a certificate of approval.
 The school bus driver or operator must affix the approved certificate to the right side of the front glass to begin operation.
 Vehicles that are not approved may not imitate the color of the school bus or make similar marks, and may not undertake the work of picking up students.
 The car owners have changed the model and internal structure, and also put forward strict requirements, including a set of application procedures, including the submission of necessary materials for the inspection of traffic safety vehicles, the comprehensive renovation certificate, the vehicle structure inspection certificate, and the declaration of the police station inspection certificate. and many more.
 South Korea also has specific requirements for the school bus itself.
 For preschool children and students, the color of the "protected car" is uniformly yellow; the height of the first step of the door is 30 cm; the height of the second step is 20 cm; the right side of the front glass and the center of the rear of the car are affixed with "child protection vehicles".
 "The school bus should clarify the owner of the car.
 If there is a partnership operator, it must be explained; the school bus must be integrated into the insurance; the seat belt must conform to the child's body shape; the vehicle doors and windows must be open; the folding chair should not be placed inside the car.

 Europe

+France

+In France, especially in Île-de-France and in small towns, there are special services which operate at the start and end of each school day and do not run during weekends, holiday periods and summer.
+The vehicles operated can be normal buses or coaches.

+Due to security reasons, the coaches are equipped of a yellow square on the front and/or the back to inform drivers of a presence of a school coach, this technique generally happens during long-distance lines and when coaches taking highways or country lanes, and the seat belts are mandatory.

+There are also "red buses" operated by SAVAC (Services automobiles de la vallée de Chevreuse), operating during school trips.

+School bus lines can be categorized in two categories, school vocation lines (Bus à vocation scolaire) are allowed for everyone only if the strangers doesn't cause any inconvenience, doesn't represent a threat or if the bus have vacancy, otherwise the school bus driver have the right to denied the stranger to entering in the bus or coach.
+They are differencied to special school circuits (Circuits spéciaux scolaires or CSS), restricted for students.